Cheapest car insurance in Georgia for a bad driving record

 Georgia car insurance laws for high-risk drivers

-If you're a high-risk driver in Georgia, you might need to file an SR-22.
-This is a form that your car insurance company sends in to show you have the required minimum insurance coverage.
-The court will let you know how long you need to keep the SR-22.
+If you're considered a high-risk driver in Georgia, you may be required to file an SR-22.
+This form is filled out by your car insurance company, stating that you have at least the minimum required coverage.
+The court will let you know how long you must file an SR-22.

 Methodology